-Watershed and TorranceLearning have been friends for several years now, and it's safe to say that they do great consulting work in the Experience API space, encouraging people to tinker with the specification via the xAPI cohorts that provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.
+Watershed and TorranceLearning have been friends for several years now, and it's safe to say that they do great consulting work in the Experience API space.
+We love how they encourage people to tinker with the specification via xAPI cohorts, which provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.

 xAPI Isn't Just for Coders

 xAPI isn’t just for code writers.
 For example, one of our clients didn’t even know what xAPI was until he heard other clients talking about it.
 In other words, he could still gain actionable insights from L&D data without having to understand the underlying technology that makes the magic happen.

-That's fine for certain users (see instructions in our xAPI guide), but for the Storyline ninjas who don't write code, this served as a barrier.
+That's fine for certain users (see instructions in our xAPI implementation guide), but for the Storyline ninjas who don't write code, this served as a barrier.

 Breaking Down Barriers